How long and when is the Exchange?

 Costs associated with hosting.
 You will have an extra person living in your home, so you should anticipate increased daily living costs.
 You will pay for all of the things for that child that you would pay for your own child, including small outings, such as, a movie, museum, or ice skating.
 The children from Mexico bring their own money to cover their Disney & Universal Tickets, but your family or children may want to participate too, which will add expense.
 Other expenses include small gifts for each member of your child’s host family and minor incidentals you may need to purchase for the child you host.

 What are the excursions?

 While in Guadalajara, your child will go on school outings with the other 5th grades students.
 These outings typically include, the Zoo, the Aquarium and a trip to Tlaquepaque which is an artist community in a suburb of Guadalajara where the children are taught an art lesson in Spanish.
-While the group from Mexico is here, at Disneyland.
+Last year they added a trip to a new Children’s Museum called “Kidzania” which was a huge hit: https://guadalajara.kidzania.com/es-mx While the group from Mexico is here, we all go to Disneyland together.
 We will also most likely take them as a group to the California Science Center.
 You may also choose to take your exchange guest on additional excursions as a family but this isn’t mandatory.

 What do I do if my child has health issues?